 - Tired eyes, such as after prolonged computer use

-Your tears provide several essential functions towards keeping your eyes healthy.
-They rinse out your eyes from any dust or debris, they keep your eyes lubricated and comfortable, plus they even combat bacteria that attempt form on the front of your eyes.
+Your tears provide several essential functions toward keeping your eyes healthy.
+They rinse any dust or debris from your eyes, they keep your eyes lubricated and comfortable, and they even combat bacteria that attempt to form on the front of your eyes.

-The tears your eyes produce are actually made up of 3 distinct layers, each one serving a specific purpose:
+The tears your eyes produce are actually made up of three distinct layers, each one serving a specific purpose: